reactjs/react.dev/src/content/reference/react/Suspense.md

 React will display your <CodeStep step={1}>loading fallback</CodeStep> until all the code and data needed by <CodeStep step={2}>the children</CodeStep> has been loaded.

 In the example below, the `Albums` Component *suspends* while fetching the list of albums.
-Until it's ready to render, React switches the closest Suspense boundary above to show the fallback--your `Loading` component.
+Until it's ready to render, React switches the closest Suspense boundary above to show the fallback--your `Loading` Component.
 Then, when the data loads, React hides the `Loading` fallback and renders the `Albums` Component with data.

 <Sandpack>